 Navy Beats Air Force with First Legacy Hornet in Su-57 Livery, Russia is Confused, Troll Party Ensues.

-Photos taken by an amateur aviation photographer in the U.S. emerged on Facebook early this week of a new U.S. Navy F/A-18D Hornet two-seat aggressor aircraft painted in a unique pixelated aggressor color scheme that mimics Russia’s new, advanced Sukhoi Su-57 fighter.
+Photos taken by aviation photographer David F. Brown in the U.S. emerged on Facebook early this week of a new U.S. Navy F/A-18D Hornet two-seat aggressor aircraft painted in a unique pixelated aggressor color scheme that mimics Russia’s new, advanced Sukhoi Su-57 fighter.
 The photos were initially posted privately by the Facebook user who took them.
 From there, the Russian social media outlet LiveJournal found them, likely in a Facebook group where they may also have been shared by the original photographer.

 Once the Russian blogosphere got hold of the hapless amateur photographer’s photos, the party really started.
 Now the photos are appearing in Russian Facebook groups and pages and in the Russian media- and the Russians are loving them- even if they are a little confused.

 The Americans may get the last laugh though.
 The initial Russian media article says the Boeing F/A-18D in the unique Su-57 pixelated aggressor color scheme, an aircraft used by the U.S. Navy, is a new, yet to be unveiled, aggressor soon to be finished by the famous 64th Aggressor Squadron of the 57th Fighter Wing at Nellis AFB.
 But the aircraft soon to be unveiled by the Nellis Aggressors is an F-16.
 And while the Air Force may feel a little slighted by the Navy being the first on the block to have their own pixelated Su-57 lookalike, at least the Americans- both Navy and Air Force- can share some satisfaction in their projects lighting up the Russian social media space with an amusing misattribution.